 - Garbage bags or bin bags

->

-> If it is easier for you to go shopping for personal items do it when you arrive by going to the appropriate stores.
+If it is easier to go shopping for personal items, do it when you arrive by going to the appropriate stores.

->

-> - Personal Care items ex: make-up, cologne, perfume, mouthwash, hair gel, hygiene products
+- Personal Care items ex: make-up, cologne, perfume, mouthwash, hair gel, hygiene products

 - Cleaning supplies *see list